 Allow students to share their experiences with the activity and any insights they gained.
 After that, encourage them to set personal hygiene goals based on the checklist and activity packet.
 You can wrap up the reflection and discussion part by talking about how they can integrate these practices into their daily lives and the impact it might have on their self-esteem and social interactions.

-Lesson Wrap Up (5 minutes)
+Lesson Wrap-Up (5 minutes)

 Understanding and practicing good personal hygiene is vital for middle and high school students, impacting their health, self-esteem, and social interactions.
 By integrating the Teenage Hygiene Checklist into your curriculum and utilizing engaging resources like the “How’s My Hygiene?”
 Activity Packet, you can help students develop and maintain essential hygiene habits.
-This structured approach not only educates students on daily and weekly hygiene practices but also encourages them to take personal responsibility for their well-being.
-As they adopt these habits, they will gain confidence and improve their overall quality of life, setting a strong foundation for their future.